 Everyone knows a Pumpkin Soup – a sweetish comfort food, often spiced with nutmeg or cinnamon, and topped with vinegar and pumpkin seeds.
-However, a pumpkin flavour is more versatile than you think – you just need to mix the right type of pumpkin with the correct spices, and end up with an infinite number of different dishes!
+Today we are going to cook a butternut squash – a vegetable (which is, in fact, a berry), that belongs to the same family, yet has a distinctively different flavour.
 Besides, you’d will be surprised how many health benefits an average pumpkin has, which give you a great reason to experiment with this famous berry!

-Our version of a pumpkin soup is warming and rich in flavour, with a sour and slightly tangy note of tamarind.
+Our version of a butternut squash soup is warming and rich in flavour, with a sour and slightly tangy note of tamarind.
 The taste is so addictive, you won’t be able to stop eating it.
 It can be enjoyed not like a soup, but even as a sauce, if you make it thick enough.

-- garlic paste (or finely shopped garlic) – 2 tsp
+- garlic paste (or finely chopped garlic) – 2 tsp

 - ginger paste (or finely chopped ginger) – 2 tsp